 To comply with State regulations the Development Authority of the North Country will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, we conducted tests for total coliform, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5), Perfluorooctanoic Acid (PFOA) and Perflurooctanesulfonic Acid (PFOS).
-We detected Total Trihalomethanes, Haloacetic Acids, Perfluorooctanoic Acid and Perflurooctanesulfonic Acid.
-The results were lower than the maximum allowable level set by the state.
+Last year, we conducted tests for Total Coliform, E. coli, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5).
+We detected Total Trihalomethanes and Haloacetic Acids, and found Trihalomethanes at levels higher than the state allows.